tathya7/my_beginner_tutorials/README.md

-# ROS2 - Beginner Tutorials - Part 1
+# ROS2 - Beginner Tutorials - Part 2

 This repository contains the five tutorial series of the ROS2 Beginner Tutorials.
-The branch `ros_pub_sub` contains the simple C++ publisher subscriber node as a part of assignment one.
+The branch `ros_services_logging_launch` contains the simple C++ publisher subscriber node as a part of assignment one.
+Further a service to modify the string was added and a launch file is created with a parameter to it.
 Made by **Tathya Bhatt** for the course *ENPM700-Software Development for Robotics*

 ## Dependencies